Maybe. Maybe not.

 I'll get you there an hour or two before the game starts and leave about an hour after the final whistle blows.
-These kinds of trips are a great way to maximize Uber, rather than a rental car or cab.
 Click here for more info about Game-Day Travel.

 The FAA has rules against people bringing their own drinks aboard, but if you want something for the trip, let me know what you need and we'll work something out.

 Sure!
 I've flown from here to Maine, Montana, and Vegas, baby in my airplane.
 So while I love the South, I'll take you anywhere you want to go.
 Anywhere at all....

 Except Mexico...there's still an angry husband holding a grudge from my younger days.
 And the Caribbean--can't go there.
 It's long story but it involves a tattoo artist, a bottle of Cruzan rum, a treasure map, and a well-trained spider monkey.

 Most airports have rentals available.
 When you let us know what your ground transportation needs are we'll arrange it for you.

 Most guests going on an overnight bring along a small wheeled-bag--about 25 lbs--but we can accommodate larger bags as well.
 The question really depends on how many people are going and how far we're flying since it's all about balancing weight, fuel, and distance.